galen/PHP-Instagram-API/README.md

  - Currently only GET requests are covered.
 PUT/POST/DELETE are coming soon
  - This library uses PHP 5.3+ and requires the [SPLClassLoader](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) ( available in Examples/_SplClassLoader.php )

+##The API

+All methods that access the API can throw exceptions.
+If the API request fails for any reason other than an expired/missing access token an exception of type `\Instagram\Core\ApiException` will be thrown.
+If the API request fails because of an expired/missing access token an exception of type `\Instagram\Core\ApiAuthException`.
+You can use this to redirect to your authorization page.

 ##Authenticating

 This will forward a user to the instagram authorization page: